 The Institute grants paid leave to its benefits-eligible employees to guard against loss of earnings due to injury or illness.
 Sick leave is not part of salary or wages to which an employee is entitled regardless of need; it is to be used only when the employee is unable to work due to injury or illness.
-Sick leave is not payable upon termination, except in some cases upon retirement (see 4.3.4 below).
-Sick leave for faculty is covered by Policies & Procedures.
+Sick leave is not payable upon termination, except in some cases upon retirement (see 4.3.5 below).
+The sick leave policy for faculty is found at Policies & Procedures Section 7.5.4.

 Employees are responsible for using sick leave only for the appropriate purposes, and for tracking sick leave used.
 The supervisor is also responsible for the proper and consistent application of MIT's sick leave policies.

 A summary of the Institute's paid sick leaves for non-faculty staff, effective January 1, 2021, is as follows:

 Most benefits-eligible staff working in Massachusetts are covered by the following two Massachusetts laws.
 MIT's Sick Time and SIRP benefits generally run concurrently with the leaves provided under these laws; that is, a day of sick leave may count as Sick Time, as time under the Massachusetts Earned Sick Time law, and, in some cases, also under the Paid Family and Medical Leave Act.
 Those two laws are:

 See Section 4.3.4 for information on how some of these leaves may run concurrently.

 Accrued Sick Time may be used by benefits-eligible employees unable to work due to:

 Absences caused by work-related injuries or accidents are generally covered by Workers' Compensation.
 For use of Sick Time to supplement Workers' Compensation pay, see Section 4.5, Industrial Accident and Workers' Compensation.